linzhangUCA/3421tpl-follow_trail/README.md

 - Gear ratio: $i$
 - Encoder's counts per revolution: $CPR$

+> Write down angular motion equation(s) below.

 > [!TIP]
 > You may find the calculation of arc length as illustrated below helpful.
 > ![arc_length](images/arc-length-formula.png)

-> Write down angular motion function below.

 ### 2. (70%) Coding

 > [!IMPORTANT]
 >
 > - Please use math from [Plan Trajectories](#30-1-plan-trajectories) to code your robot.
-Hard coding linear and angular maneuver is prohibited.
+Hard coding linear and angular maneuver by time is prohibited.
 > - At each checkpoint, the distance from your robot's wheel axle center to the checkpoint will be recorded.
 1% will be taken off for every 1 cm off the checkpoint.
 > - If the robot is not travelling in straight lines, the distance of the furthest location from the trail will be recorded.